Pat Symonds

 Patrick Bruce Reith Symonds (born 11 June 1953) is a British motor racing engineer who is the executive engineering consultant for the Cadillac Formula One team.
 He was the Chief Technical Officer at Williams Grand Prix Engineering from 2013 until 2016, having previously worked at the Toleman, Benetton, Renault, and Virgin/Marussia Formula One teams.
 Until May 2024, he was the Chief Technical Officer of Formula One.

 Symonds began his career in lower motorsport categories before he joined Toleman in the early 1980s.
 After a brief move to the abortive Reynard Formula One project with then-chief designer Rory Byrne in 1991, he returned to Benetton.
 With a career spanning over three decades, Symonds was a key member of Team Enstone (first as Toleman, then as Benetton and Renault), where he led Michael Schumacher and Fernando Alonso to win four World Championships between 1994 and 2006.
 Overall, teams involving Symonds won four Drivers' titles, three Constructors' titles, and 42 Grands Prix (22 with Benetton and 20 with Renault).

 In September 2009, Symonds was forced to resign from the Renault team due to his involvement in Crashgate, a race fixing at the 2008 Singapore Grand Prix.
-After the Fédération Internationale de l'Automobile (FIA) conducted its own investigation, Symonds and Renault's Managing Director Flavio Briatore were banned indefinitely from any events sanctioned by the FIA, although this ban was later overturned by a French Tribunal de Grande Instance.
+After the Fédération Internationale de l'Automobile (FIA) conducted its own investigation, Symonds was banned from operational roles in F1 for 3 years (although able to act in a consultative role) while Renault's Managing Director Flavio Briatore was banned indefinitely from any events sanctioned by the FIA, although both these bans were later overturned by a French Tribunal de Grande Instance.

 Early life and education

-Symonds was born in Bedford, England, and educated at Gresham's School in Holt, Norfolk, after which he studied automotive engineering at the Cranfield Institute of Technology at Oxford Polytechnic and Cranfield University's Institute of Technology, where he gained a Masters in aerodynamics in 1976.
+Symonds was born in Bedford, England, and educated at Gresham's School in Holt, Norfolk, after which he studied automotive engineering at the Cranfield Institute of Technology at Oxford Polytechnic and Cranfield University's Institute of Technology, where he gained a Masters in vehicle dynamics in 1976.

 Career

 Ford and Toleman

-Symonds started his automotive career as an apprentice with the Ford Motor Company.
+Symonds started his automotive career as an undergraduate apprentice with the Ford Motor Company.
 He joined Hawke, a racing car company, as a designer of Formula Ford racing cars.
 After two years, he moved to Royale Racing, where he met Rory Byrne, with whom he kept producing Formula Ford racing cars.
 This lasted until 1979, when Symonds joined Toleman.
 Under its partnership with Hart Racing Engines, the Toleman proved competitive as Brian Henton and Derek Warwick won four races and finished 1–2 in the 1980 European Formula Two Championship.
 The next year, Symonds worked on research and development, as the team moved on to Formula One.
 At the same time, he was also the race engineer of Stefan Johansson in a Formula Two Toleman run by Docking Spitzley Racing.
 During the following seasons, Symonds became a full-time member of Toleman in Formula One, serving as the race engineer of Warwick and Teo Fabi in 1982, Bruno Giacomelli in 1983, and a rookie Ayrton Senna in 1984.